deutschluz/IntroToAlgorithms/README.md

 For C++ and Java on the other hand, it would probably be best to have the proposed solutions in the OOP.

+Some solutions will be presented using the Ocaml programming language.

 For Presentation purposes, we should explore how to write math equations on here.